“Do you want to know what will happen as your body starts shutting down?”

 * * *

 Until about 100 years ago, almost all dying happened quickly.
 But modern medicine has radically changed how long the end of life can be stretched.
-Now, Americans who have access to medical care often die gradually, of lingering diseases like most terminal cancers or complications from diabetes or dementia, rather than quickly from, say, a farm accident or the flu.
-According to the Centers for Disease Control’s most recent figures, Americans are most likely to die of heart disease, cancer, or chronic pulmonary lung disease.
+Now many Americans who have access to medical care die gradually, of lingering diseases such as most terminal cancers or complications from diabetes or dementia, rather than quickly from, say, a farm accident or the flu.
+According to the Centers for Disease Control and Prevention’s most recent figures, Americans are most likely to die of heart disease, cancer, or chronic pulmonary lung disease.

 Whether dying is physically painful, or how painful it is, appears to vary.
 “There are some kinds of conditions where pain is inevitable,” Campbell says.
 “There are some patients that just get really, really old and just fade away, and there’s no distress.”
 Having a disease associated with pain doesn’t mean you’ll necessarily endure a difficult death, either.
 Most people dying of cancer need pain medication to keep them comfortable, Campbell notes—and the medicine usually works.
 “If they’re getting a good, comprehensive pain regimen, they can die peacefully,” she says.

-When people become too weak to cough or swallow, some start to make a noise in the backs of their throats.
+When people become too weak to cough or swallow, some start to make a noise in the back of their throat.
 The sound can be deeply disturbing, as if the patient is suffering.
 But that’s not what it feels like to the person dying, as far as doctors can tell.
 In fact, medical researchers believe that the phenomenon—which is commonly called a death rattle—probably doesn’t hurt.